paharipratyush/intelunnati/README.md

 This project was developed by a team of 5 members as part of the Intel Unnati Industrial Training 2024:

 - [Swetakshi Nanda](https://github.com/SwetakshiNanda18): Project lead, architecture design
-- [Pratyush Pahari](https://github.com/paharipratyush): PDF processing, Embedding generation, LLM integration and OpenVINO optimization
+- [Pratyush Pahari](https://github.com/paharipratyush): LLM integration and OpenVINO optimization
+- [Arpan Bag](https://github.com/ArpanBag02): PDF Processing, Embedding generation
 - [Akashdeep Mitra](https://github.com/Akashdeep099): User interface development and integration
-- [Arpan Bag](https://github.com/ArpanBag02): Documentation of the complete Project
 - [Tulika Chakraborty](https://github.com/Tulika2003): Documentation of the complete Project

 We would like to thank our mentor [Abhishek Nandy](https://github.com/AbhiLegend) and the Intel Unnati program for their guidance and support throughout this project.